 Is It Safe to Travel to Niger in 2026?

 Niger is currently rated Level 4 — Do Not Travel by the U.S. Department of State.
 Do not travel to Niger for any reason due to crime, unrest, terrorism, health, and kidnapping.
-A state of emergency and movement restrictions are in place in many regions throughout Niger.
-Nigerien authorities require military escorts for any foreigners traveling outside Niamey, including U.S. government personnel.
+The U.S. government cannot offer routine or emergency services to U.S. citizens outside of Niamey due to safety risks.

 Key concerns cited in the advisory: